EN-ROUTE TO THE WEST COUNTRY

 Despite the ups and downs of the last few days I wasn’t disappointed with the gig.

-PJ HARVEY and her band have moved to another level, this isn’t really the place to write a music review but the set they played was really well choreographed and delivered a range of songs from two recent albums.
+The band have moved to another level, the set they played was really well choreographed and delivered a range of songs from two recent albums.
 It was extremely moving.
-She has matured into a slick and cool performer.
+Ms Harvey has matured into a slick and cool performer.
 I was entranced.

 Have a listen to the apt named Let England shake track from one of her albums.